 2. The Food

 Who doesn’t love Japanese cuisine?
-The adherence to tradition, the simplicity, the minimalist style and the ritual manner in which it is consumed, are all reasons for its success internationally.
+The adherence to tradition, the simplicity, the minimalist style, and the ritual manner in which it is consumed, are all reasons for its success internationally.
 Oh to be in the home of this amazing food!
-Very much hoping that there will be a mix of traditional, modern and hopefully… some wierd.
+There is a brilliant mix of traditional, modern, and admittedly, some strange.

-Anyone who rides daily - as I do - will either ride to eat or eat to ride.
+Anyone who rides daily — as I do — will either ride to eat or eat to ride.
 I subscribe to the former.
 I sometimes think that I ride in order to nurture a healthy appetite and I’ve succeeded there.
-This extends just a little bit to something else that Japan does well, and that’s craft beer.
+This also extends to something else that Japan does well, and that’s craft beer.

 It started appearing in convenience stores a few years back.
-An IPA, a Stout, a Red Ale and according to Grasshopper boss, Adam, a Bonito Flake Beer.
-Apparently each convenience store along the road has a slight variation on the range, so looking forward to sampling these.
-And then there is Sake, a whole story on its own.
+An IPA, a Stout, a Red Ale, and even a Bonito Flake Beer.
+Convenience stores along the road have slight variations on the seasonal range, so watch out, for many this may be one of the best reasons to cycle Japan!
+Oh, then there is Sake, a whole story on its own.

 3. The connection with ancient tradition and culture

-My standard modus operandi when travelling to new places, is to do the basic, topline research on culture and tradition, then stumble through it on arrival, thereby learning it by being in it.
+My standard modus operandi when traveling to new places is to do the basic, topline research on culture and tradition, then stumble through it on arrival, thereby learning it by being in it.

 4. The modern infrastructure

 Regular Trains and the Bullet train make covering long distances and extended transfers a breeze.
-On self guided tours Grasshopper provide bike bags that are more like soft covers.
+On self-guided tours, Grasshopper provides bike bags that are more like soft covers.
 They fold up and whenever you want to board a train, you just take the front wheel off, put the bag over the bike and get on the train.
 The bags are so small they fit in the bottle cage.
 If it’s me, I’ll have one of those craft beers in hand as I watch the scenery scoot past at 300km an hour.

-These almost deserted, well maintained, hotmix roads, take you up climbs over deserted cols (mountains), descents with more switchbacks than Alpe d'Huez.
+These almost deserted, hot mix roads take you up climbs over deserted cols (mountains), and down descents with more switchbacks than Alpe d'Huez.
 Many of the roads have low-speed limits of 40-60 km/h, so even when there is traffic it goes at a sensible pace.
-A safe and comfortable riding environment, accessed most easily with the help of Grasshopper Guide or Self-guided tours.
+A safe and comfortable riding environment is accessed most easily with the help of Grasshopper Guide or Self-guided tours.

-Then there is the Shimanami Kaido, a world famous cycling route taking in a collection of span bridges that connect a scattered archipeligo between Shikoku Island and the Hiroshima area.
+Then there is the Shimanami Kaido, a world-famous cycling route taking in a collection of span bridges that connect a scattered archipelago between Shikoku Island and the Hiroshima area.
 Stunning views out over the islands and again, great quality roads and bikeways, mostly away from any traffic to speak of.

 5. The diverse landscapes and terrain

-As an avid cyclist I love a challenge, conquering mountains, rugged coastlines, epic bridges connecting islands, while also enjoy casually pedalling along stunning coastlines, through World Heritage National Parks, cycle-friendly rural roads; farm lands, caldera lakes, volcanoes.
+As an avid cyclist, this may be one of my top reasons to cycle Japan again.
+I love a challenge, conquering mountains, rugged coastlines, epic bridges connecting islands, while also enjoy casually pedaling along stunning coastlines, through World Heritage National Parks, cycle-friendly rural roads; farmlands, caldera lakes, volcanoes.
 Japan has it all, a true cyclist’s paradise!

 6. The accommodation hospitality and respect

-This is an aspect I’ve become far more aware of since my transition into the travel industry, a comfortable bed in anything from modern to historic is a true treat at the end of a rewarding day in the saddle.
-Japanese modern hotels are short on space, but high on amenities, but the real experience is in the traditional Ryokan accommodation, with tatami mat floors, futon beds, shared natural onsen thermal bathes, and Yukata wearing residence.
+This is an aspect I’ve become far more aware of since my transition into the travel industry.
+A comfortable bed in anything from modern to historic is a true treat at the end of a rewarding day in the saddle.
+Japanese modern hotels are short on space but high on amenities.
+The real experience is in the traditional Ryokan accommodation, with tatami mat floors, futon beds, shared natural onsen thermal bathes, and Yukata wearing residence.

-Respect in and it’s Japanese culture I feel is an aspect you must experience to fully appreciate, it is felt at all levels of of the community.
+Respect in Japanese culture is an aspect I feel you must experience to fully appreciate.
+It is felt at all levels of the community.

 7. The pleasure of bicycle touring

 I’m an extremely curious person by nature.
 I love to experience the authenticity of local life as often possible on my travels.
-In my mind there is no better way to immerse yourself in a new region than exploring by bicycle.
-You are travelling on your terms, if you see something of interest you can just stop and explore.
-The other wonderful benefit is that locals seem so much more open and approachable to a stranger on a bike, often they are as inquisitive as you about the situation, and the uniqueness of the encounter is often shared.
-You are a traveller not a tourist, you are welcomed and I can imagine this is hugely amplified thanks to Japanese culture.
+In my mind, there is no better way to immerse yourself in a new region than exploring by bicycle.
+You are traveling on your terms if you see something of interest you can just stop and explore.
+The other wonderful benefit is that locals seem so much more open and approachable to a stranger on a bike.
+Often they are as inquisitive as you about the situation, and the uniqueness of the encounter is often shared.
+You are a traveler, not a tourist, and in Japan, you are welcomed.
+This is only more amplified thanks to the Japanese culture.

-Perhaps this article should be titled 700 Reasons I want do a bike tour in Japan as within each reason there are an array of ingredients that make this destination so appealing.
-I can’t wait to get there in the near future and with our growing presence in Japan I’m sure it will be an incredible cycling adventure.
+Well there you have it — those are my 7 reasons to cycle Japan.
+Perhaps this article should be titled 700 Reasons I want to go bike touring in Japan, as within each reason there is an array of ingredients that make the destination so appealing.
+I can’t wait to get there again in the future.